MCBE-Speedrunning/Speedrunning-Rulebook/platform/README.md

 * Virtual Reality runs fall under the category of the physical device the game is being run on.
-This means that if the game is being run on a PC and streamed to a headset you must submit to PC, and if the game is being run on a Console you must submit to Console, etc.
+This means that if the game is being run on a PC and streamed to a headset, you must submit to PC, and if the game is being run on a Console, you must submit to Console, etc.